 Joint replacement is a last resort but proven effective intervention to help people with severe osteoarthritis.
 The intervention restores the physical function of the joints, and people feel full.
 However, the risk of infections is one of the most severe complications in joint replacement.
 Prevention of SSI consists of multifactorial interventions that may include risks associated with the environment, the surgeon, and the patient.
 The SSI organ space is hazardous and occurs in the 1 to 2.4% THA range.
 In this regard, infection prevention is essential for successful recovery.

 Factors that can be influenced include the conditions in the operating room, surgical hand-tipping before and during surgery, and the use of cemented prostheses that contain antibiotics.
 However, there are no reliable studies on the superiority of one factor over another.
-Therefore, only some measures to prevent infection are based on the solid evidence base.
+Therefore, only some measures to prevent infection are based on a solid evidence base.
 The article describes the results of observing the relationship between some variables and SSI risk.

-Infections associated with a joint replacement procedure can lead to severe morbidity and severe healthcare costs.
+Infections associated with a joint replacement procedure can lead to severe morbidity and severe health care costs.
 Thus, infection control is one of the main components of prevention.
 This approach can reduce SSI rates by 40% with successful monitoring of infections.
 Therefore, conditions complicating the joint replacement procedure will have a more negligible effect on the patient’s recovery after surgery.
 Surgical arm shaping and physician skill, and antibiotic prophylaxis can be effective measures in managing SSI.

 However, it is still difficult to establish a clear correlation between infection control programs and a reduction in SSI incidence complicating joint replacement.
 Causality in the study is considered a temporal sequence of events and includes the possible occurrence and sources of bias.
 Thus, NNIS was the only independent risk factor of statistical interest.
 However, the risk reduction and infection control program has noted a progressive decrease in SSI incidence.
 Infections that complicate joint arthroplasty suggest the validity of risk factors and categories by the NNIS index as a way to predict SSI.
 In addition, infection prevention requires a collaborative effort involving surgeons, orthopedists, medical personnel, and infection control personnel.